 "It's Sunday, babe.
 You don't need to get to it right away.
 Besides, your parents own the firm.
 You know they'll cut you a break."

 "That's not the point," she growled.
-And they wouldn't cut me a break!
-He should know that!
-Her parents were more stringent with her because they were quite knowledgeable in her accomplishments and capabilities.
+And they wouldn't cut me a break.
+He should know that.
+Her parents were more stringent with her because they knew her accomplishments and capabilities.
 Giving them anything less than expected was an affront to them that they would call her on.

-There was a frivolous wave.
+Tyler gave her a rather frivolous wave.
 "Yeah, yeah, yeah.
 You can do it later.
 Come on back to bed.
 We can start the morning off right and then you can make breakfast."

-"And then let me guess what your plan holds, we'll go back to bed?"
-Her generally alluring face twisted to an indignant cartoon version of herself and her hair going off in every direction didn't help her appear serious.
+"And then we'll go back to bed?"
+Her face twisting to a cartoon version of herself and her hair going off in every direction probably didn't help her appear serious.

 A guttural noise escaped Nicole.
-Tyler was either deaf or insane because he continued smiling as she glared at him.
+She glared at him.
+Tyler was either deaf or insane, because he continued smiling.
 He didn't take her seriously, which only made her gaze more strident.
-He reached out for her, desiring to bring her back to bed.
+He reached out for her.
 Nicole's lip curled as she stepped away.
 She accepted culpability for their turbulent relationship.
-She offered him an abundance of leeway because at first she assumed his slips were just little mistakes.
+She offered him an abundance of leeway, because, at first, she assumed his slips were just little mistakes.
 It didn't occur to her that he was so inconsiderate of others.
-She was disgusted with herself for supplying him with so much rope because it suffocated her.
+Supplying him with so much rope just suffocated her.
+Disgusted her.
 It was her fault for assuming he had something in him worth salvaging.

-Deciding not to let him ruin her morning anymore than he had, she walked to the bathroom in the master bedroom.
-Clicking on the light, the small bathroom was illuminated, showing off the clean cream-colored tiles of the walls and mahogany cabinets.
+Deciding not to let him ruin her morning any more than he had, she walked to the bathroom in the master bedroom, clicking on the light.
+It illumined the small bathroom, showing off the clean cream-colored tiles of the walls and mahogany cabinets.
 She stepped over to the sink.
-The medicine cabinet hung above the sink.
+A medicine cabinet hung above it.
 Its mirror opened on the left and right side, reflecting different angles when she used it to do her hair.
 Staring into the mirror, disheartened green eyes looked back at her.
 She grabbed her toothbrush from the porcelain holder, covered it with minty toothpaste for sensitive teeth, and brushed.

 "Who was at the door last night?"
-Nicole asked with a toothbrush hanging from her lip.
+Nicole asked, her toothbrush hanging from her lip.
 With the question asked, she continued on brushing her teeth.

 "Oh.
 What did he want?
 Is everything all right?"
-It was somewhat bizarre for his cousin to come by in the middle of the night without calling first, but there could've been an emergency.
+It was strange for his cousin to come by in the middle of the night without calling first, but there could've been an emergency.

 "Everything's fine.
 The bum just needed a place to stay for a couple of days.
 I put her in the den."

 Water continued to run, but the scraping of the toothbrush ceased.
 Somewhere in the distance, there was the sound of a camel's spine shattering.
 For a brief moment, everything spun and then shattered in front of her before the world put itself back together.
 It now appeared different, her perception changed in an instant.
 Her thoughts shifted and then she balanced.
-Nicole emerged from the bathroom to stare at Tyler incredulously.
+Nicole emerged from the bathroom to gape at Tyler.
 There wasn't even a hint of anger in her gaze, just sheer and genuine disbelief at the gall of the man.

 "You're letting your cousin stay in my den?"
-The vein at the side of her head started popping up.
-Suddenly, it was like she had a revelation, including divine light that finally allowed her to see everything so clearly.
-What it revealed wasn't a pretty sight, but the truth about Tyler and her relationship with him.
-They weren't going anywhere because she could no longer tolerate Tyler.
+Her head throbbed.
+She had a revelation, including divine light that allowed her to see everything so clearly.
+It wasn't a pretty sight, but the truth about their relationship never was.
+She could no longer tolerate him.